The Strange Talent of Luther Strode: Plot

-Luther goes after Petra's father for information of where they took her and beats him bloody.
-Pete however is stuck explaining everything to Mrs. Strode, when the Librarian comes and kidnaps Mrs. Strode leaving Pete for dead after pinning him to a cabinet with knives.
+Luther goes after Petra's father for information on where they took her and beats him bloody.
+Pete however is stuck explaining everything to Mrs. Strode; the Librarian comes and kidnaps Mrs. Strode leaving Pete for dead after pinning him to a cabinet with knives.
 At the same time, Luther mounts a rescue for Petra, but gets shot by the kidnappers.
 Fortunately, Luther manages to survive thanks to his newly acquired power, making him impervious to small arms fire.
-Luther then proceeds to slaughter the kidnappers in front of Petra, the shock of which causes her to pass out and wakes up to find she's in Luther's home which Pete's barely alive still as Luther deduces the truth.
+Luther then proceeds to slaughter the kidnappers in front of Petra, the shock of which causes her to pass out.
+When she wakes up she finds she's in Luther's home where Pete's barely alive as Luther deduces the truth.
 Pete dies and Luther goes after the Librarian while telling Petra to warn the police.
 The Librarian is holed up in an old wooden fishery as he explains his work of spreading the "Hercules Method" to Luther's mother, revealing that Luther is the first in decades to be gifted enough.
-Then the Librarian pulls Luther out of a hiding place, which begins their final fight, however it's interrupted as Luther accidentally kills his own mother as the Librarian dodges in a way that puts her in the path of Luther's attack.
+Then the Librarian pulls Luther out of a hiding place, which begins their final fight; however it's interrupted as Luther accidentally kills his own mother as the Librarian dodges in a way that puts her in the path of Luther's attack.
 After lamenting his loss, Luther continues fighting, even after being disemboweled.
 Their fighting destroys the fishery revealing the cops have arrived with Petra as the building comes down.
 At first, the Librarian appears victorious, but then Luther suddenly appears to rip his spine and head out of his back.
 Luther, seeing no way out of this, charges at the police and they gun him down.
 However, after being placed in the morgue, Luther punches his way out of the body bags before cutting away to the man who is bound giving a chuckle.

 Sequels

 The Legend of Luther Strode (2012-2013)

-The story begins 5 years after the events of first comic book, featuring Luther taking on the forces behind the librarian's attack.
+The story begins 5 years after the events of first comic book, featuring Luther taking on the forces behind the Librarian's attack.
 It ran for 6 issues.

 The Legacy of Luther Strode (2015-2016)

-The last chapter in trilogy, with Luther now taking the fight to the source responsible for putting him on the path, ran for 6 issues.
+The last chapter in the trilogy, with Luther now taking the fight to the source responsible for putting him on the path, ran for 6 issues.

-Film Adaptation
+Film adaptation

 On October 29, 2020, The Hollywood Reporter broke the news that the production studio Allnighter, with the blessing of Justin Jordan, optioned a film adaptation of Luther Strode.